jvitoroc/custom-unique/README.md

 ## API
 #### function compile(config, format)
-Creates a function that returns random strings.
+Returns a function that returns random strings.

 **Return value:** function ([prefix][, suffix])
 * `config (Object)` An object containing all values that will replace the corresponding placeholders in `format`.